aw/picolisp-json/EXPLAIN_v3.md

   (local MODULE_INFO *Msg err-throw)
 ```

-This change allows the JSON library to be loaded correctly on all 32/64-bit systems using PicoLisp higher than `version 3.1.9` (for backwards compatibility), however if namespaces aren't required, it's probably best to _disable_ namespaces as mentioend above.
+This change allows the JSON library to be loaded correctly on all 32/64-bit systems using PicoLisp higher than `version 3.1.9` (for backwards compatibility), however if namespaces aren't required, it's probably best to _disable_ namespaces as mentioned above.

 # Pure PicoLisp JSON decoding